A Lower Bound on Latency Spikes for Capacity-Seeking Network Traffic: Introduction

 \section{Introduction}

-End-to-end congestion control methods, such as those used by TCP and QUIC, are the main ways of avoiding congestion in the Internet.
-All end-to-end congestion control methods function through the interaction of two main mechanisms: The first is \textit{congestion signaling}, which is how congestion signals are generated and how signals are sent to the traffic sources.
+End-to-end congestion control methods, such as those used by TCP and QUIC, are the main ways of avoiding congestion collapse in the Internet.
+Most congestion control (CC) algorithms are \textit{capacity-seeking}, meaning they aim to utilize close to 100\% of the available end-to-end capacity.
+When capacity-seeking traffic shares a queue with latency-sensitive traffic, or when the traffic is itself latency-sensitive, the queuing delay induced by capacity-seeking traffic can potentially impair the user experience.
+Some applications, such as cloud gaming, can require both high throughput and very low end-to-end latency to maintain a good user experience \cite{Chen2014OnSystems}.
+Cloud gaming applications typically use a capacity-seeking protocol to adapt the video resolution \cite{Graff2021AnConstraints}.
+Playback buffers have limited efficacy for interactive applications.

+End-to-end CC methods function through the interaction of two main mechanisms: The first is \textit{congestion signaling}, which is how congestion signals are generated and sent to the traffic sources.
 The other mechanism is \textit{rate adaptation}, which is how the traffic sources react to congestion signals.
-The measure of success for a congestion control scheme was originally that all competing flows achieved the same average throughput \cite{Jacobson1988CongestionControl}.
-Recently proposed methods have focused on achieving both fair bandwidth sharing and low loss as well as low queuing delay \cite{Briscoe2021LowArchitecture, Haile2021End-to-endNetworks}.
+The most crucial measure of success for a CC method is that it avoids congestion collapse, but CC algorithms are also concerned with network performance during regular operation.
+The performance goal of TCP has traditionally been that all competing flows achieve, on average, a fair share of the total throughput \cite{Jacobson1988CongestionControl} (Though there are different opinions on how to define fair sharing).
+Recently proposed methods have expanded the performance goals of TCP to include low loss and low queuing delay \cite{Alizadeh2010DataDCTCPb, Briscoe2021LowArchitecture}.

-In this work we present a fundamental limitation of end-to-end congestion control (CC).
-We have reviewed two recent survey papers on low latency congestion control research \cite{Haile2021End-to-endNetworks, Lorincz2021APerspectives}.
-A striking feature of the surveys is that all of the surveyed work on low-latency CC has focused on algorithms that \textit{converge to} a steady state where queuing delays are small.
-Latency during the time before an equilibrium is reached (the transient period), is ignored despite the fact that short-lived latency spikes are bad for application performance and user experience.
-None of the surveys mention the issue of transient latency spikes, and to our knowledge there are no works in the congestion control literature which describe the signaling constraint we present.

-Fundamental limitations are highly relevant to the performance analysis of new methods because they serve as a theoretically optimal benchmark which new methods can be measured against.
-The latency spike problem described in this work may seem very simple, yet we have been unable to find a discussion of the specific limitation we describe in any of the recent surveys on the topic, so it seems clear that the issue requires attention.

-The contributions of this paper are twofold.
-First, we analyze a theoretically optimal end-to-end congestion control algorithm where both congestion signaling and sender rate adaptation are perfect.
-Second, we show that under conditions that are common in the Internet, our theoretically optimal end-to-end congestion controller creates large transient delays.